purescript-contrib/purescript-book/text/chapter6.md

      ```haskell
      instance actionMultiplyInt :: Action Multiply Int
      ```
-     Verify that this instance satisfies the laws listed above.
+     _Note_: Your instance must satisfy the type class laws listed above in order to pass the tests.

 1. (Difficult) There are actually multiple ways to implement an instance of `Action Multiply Int`.
 How many can you think of?
 Purescript does not allow multiple implementations of a same instance, so you will have to replace your original implementation. _Note_: the tests cover 3 implementations.